 We collapse contiguous frames (steps) sharing the same label into single atomic symbols.
 A trajectory $z_{1:n}^{(i)}$ is reduced to a sequence $S^{(i)} = (\alpha_1, \alpha_2, \dots, \alpha_{m_i})$, where each $\alpha_j \in \Sigma$ is a terminal symbol corresponding to one of the $K$ discovered skills.
 This removes the variance of duration, allowing the model to focus purely on the structural sequencing of skills.

 Standard grammar induction operates on a single sequence.
-To learn subroutines that generalise across episodes, we construct a unified corpus $\mathcal{S}_{corp}$ by concatenating all episode sequences separated by a unique boundary token $\phi$ : $\mathcal{S}_{corp} = S^{(1)} \oplus \phi \oplus S^{(2)} \oplus \dots \oplus \phi \oplus S^{(N)}$.
+To learn subroutines that generalise across episodes, we construct a unified corpus $\mathcal{S}_{corp}$ by concatenating all episode sequences separated by a unique boundary token $\phi$: $\mathcal{S}_{corp} = S^{(1)} \oplus \phi \oplus S^{(2)} \oplus \dots \oplus \phi \oplus S^{(N)}$.
 We run the Sequitur algorithm on $\mathcal{S}_{corp}$.
 We explicitly modify the induction constraints to forbid the boundary token $\phi$ from being included in any production rule.
 This ensures that learned non-terminals capture behaviours internal to episodes, preventing the grammar from merging the end of one episode with the start of another.
 This is shown in Figure~\ref{fig:pipeline}d.

-The result is a global grammar $G$ where terminal nodes correspond to the atomic skills found in Stage 1 (Figure~\ref{fig:pipeline}c), and internal nodes represent discovered sub-routines (such as, ``Collect Wood'' + ``Make Workbench'').
+The result is a global grammar $G$ where terminal nodes correspond to the atomic skills found in Stage 1 (Figure~\ref{fig:pipeline}c), and internal nodes represent discovered subroutines (such as ``Collect Wood'' + ``Make Workbench'').
 By parsing an episode $S^{(i)}$ using $G$, we generate a hierarchical tree $\tau^{(i)}$ that decomposes the task into its constituent sub-goals.
 This final hierarchy is evident in Figure~\ref{fig:pipeline}e.